whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Honest-Company-Essentials-Bundle-June-2015-Review.md

 <DL>
 <DT>Organic Lip Balm</DT>
 <DD>Lavender Mint 4.2g/.15 oz., $2.98<DD>
 <p>What a surprise, and a useful one to add!
-I'm a self proclaimed lip product addict this organic lip balm will get its use for sure.
+I'm a self proclaimed lip product addict and this organic lip balm will get its use for sure.
 It's instantly moisturizing and is infused with Tahitian Tamanu oil that's rich in Omega 6 and 9 essential fatty acids to help restore skin vitality and boost moisture retention.
-It's slightly tingly after application due to the peppermint oil, and I love that cause it'll be great for the hot summer days.
+It's slightly tingly after application due to the peppermint oil, but I love that cause it'll be great for the hot summer days.
 Hey, your lips needs some cooling too!</p>

 <p><b>VERDICT:</b> I <strike>liked</strike> loved all my picks this month for my bundle and can "honestly" say that each one of them will be a staple in my household.
+I do wish though that their scents would be less of a dessert bakery and more of a spa, but that's just my preference in scents.
 If I purchased the bundle products individually, the total would come up to $65.75 but I only paid $35.95 because of the subscription, that's almost 50% off!
 I'm already planning out what to get for my next bundle, so stay tuned to see what I order next month!</p>